ramsundaram101/Monte-Carlo-Portfolio-Predictor/README.md

 Value at Risk and Conditional Value at Risk are two metrics commonly used in the world of risk management.
 Our model additionally calculates these.
 VaR basically tells us, upto a certain confidence level (usually 95%), what is the maximum money we could expect to lose i.e our maximum possible risk.

 CVaR, also known as the expected shortfall, then tells us how much money we might expect to lose given a very extreme situation, a situation beyond our wildest nightmares.
-Nightmare is just pompous talk for our previously mentioned confidence level.
+Beyond our wildest nightmares is just fancy talk for our beyond our previously mentioned confidence level.

 For more details,
 *  VaR : https://www.investopedia.com/articles/04/092904.asp